YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ( Model "", Cmd.none )
 ```

-The type annotation for `init` basically means "`init` has type tuple containing record defined in Model type alias, and a command for an effect with an update message".
+The type annotation for `init` means "`init` returns a tuple containing record defined in Model type alias and a command for an effect with an update message".
 That's a mouthful--and we'll be encountering additional type annotations that look similar but have more context, so they'll be easier to understand.
 What we should take away from this type annotation is that we're returning a [tuple](http://guide.elm-lang.org/core_language.html#tuples) (an ordered list of values of potentially varying types).
 So for now, let's concentrate on the `init` function.

 Functions in Elm are defined with a name followed by a space and any arguments (separated by spaces), an `=`, and the body of the function indented on a newline.
 There are no parentheses, braces, `function` or `return` keywords.
-This might feel sparse at first, but the clean syntax speeds development.
-This is most noticeable when switching to another language after Elm--I start to realize how much _time_ I spend writing syntax.
+This might feel sparse at first but hopefully you'll find the clean syntax speeds development.

 Returning a tuple is the easiest way to get multiple results from a function.
 The first element in the tuple declares the initial values of the Model record.
-Strings are denoted with double quotes, so we are defining `{ quote = "" }` on initialization.
+Strings are denoted with double quotes, so we're defining `{ quote = "" }` on initialization.
 The second element is `Cmd.none` because we're not sending a command (yet!).

 ```js
 {-